 It is easy to get lost in this selection of tea samplers because there are so many.
 They're also very specialized, so they're great for both beginners and connoisseurs.
 If you're interested in exploring 'Teas of Japan,' there's a sampler for that.
 Have you heard about the various Earl Grey teas available?
 There's a sampler for that.

-From florals to fruits and chais to sweet teas, even teas that make the perfect iced tea, you will not be bored by Adagio's selection.
+From florals to fruits and chai to iced tea, you will not be bored by Adagio's selection.

 For those who prefer teabags and tea sachets over loose-leaf tea, Mighty Leaf Tea has a number of themed tea pouch samplers.
 Most impressive of these are the 'Master' samplers.